 To thoroughly clean out your closet and examine your current wardrobe, start by taking everything out and putting it on your bed.
 Yes, everything.
 It’s the only way you can get a truly comprehensive view of what you’re working with.

-On your bed, make four piles – “Tailor,” “Give Away,” “You Can’t Make Me” and “Keep.”
+On your bed, make four piles – “Tailor,” “Get Rid Of,” “You Can’t Make Me” and “Keep.”
 Here’s the break down on what goes in each pile:

 Get rid of

 This one can be hard.
 This pile is for stuff that’s past its prime.
 From t-shirts with yellow pit stains to suits that simply aren’t stylish anymore.
-Some items can go to charity, while others are destined to become rags sitting under your sink.
+Some items can go to charity (here’s one we like!), while others are destined to become rags sitting under your sink.

 You can’t make me

 Yes, you get to keep clothes in this process, too!
-Sometimes things get so buried you forget you have them, or maybe when everything’s out on your bed, you suddenly notice two pieces that could look good together.
+Sometimes things get so buried you forget you have them, or maybe when everything’s out on your bed, you suddenly notice a shirt and pants that could look good together.
 This is why you pull out everything, so you can really see what you’re working with.

 After this process, you’ll have a much better sense of what you have, and also of the holes in your wardrobe.
 What’s missing?
 What needs replacing?
 Now you’ll know.